milesmcc/evalgen-poc/README.md

 > [!NOTE]
 > **This is a proof of concept for a nascent idea.** I'd love feedback!
 Are there any other papers or projects that I should be aware of?
 Are there any other use cases that I should consider?
 Are there any other limitations that immediately come to mind?
 Are there other ways to operationalize policies as evals at scale?

-When deploying LLMs in real-world systems, safety teams may want to set policies around the LLM's behavior.
+When deploying LLMs in real-world systems, safety teams may want to set policies for the LLM's behavior.
 For example, in a chatbot setting, a company may want to ensure that the LLM:

 * Provides accurate information about voting and elections, and defers to trusted election resources for information about voting when needed;
 * Does not encourage or abet suicide or self-harm behavior; or